MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/enable-and-configure-your-app-for-meeting-stage.md

 ### Meeting stage view

-1. Once a tab is added to the meeting side panel, you can now choose to opt into global app sharing
+1. Once a tab is added to the meeting side panel, you can now choose to opt into global app sharing.

-1. This will result in rendering tab on the stage for every participant in the meeting.
+1. This results in rendering tab on the stage for every participant in the meeting.

    :::image type="content" source="../assets/images/meeting-stage-view.png" alt-text="This screenshot shows meeting stage view of the app you shared to meeting.":::